QuinnHughes/Row-Count-With-a-Hint-of-Lime/README.md

 ## Core Concepts

-Sections (location/type groupings):

-1. A–GV (3rd floor, overflow trucks)
-2. H–HX (2nd floor, overflow trucks)
-3. J–NX (basement movable shelves)
-4. P–Z (movable shelves near study room)
-5. A–Z (white stripes carts & shelves)
-6. Documents (movable shelves after bound journals)
+Locations (plain names only):

+1. Third Floor
+2. Second Floor
+3. South Basement J-NX
+4. North Basement
+5. New One
+6. Movables
+7. Bound Journals
+8. Documents
-7. CHYAC/Reference (N10 wall, special rows, capped at 3 rows per day)
+9. Special (capped at 3 rows per day)
-8. Oversize (2nd floor rough shelving area, capped at 2 rows per day)
+10. Oversize (capped at 2 rows per day)

 An entry = (date, rows) for a section on a given day.